Mystery Stock Theater 3000

 “Gamera seems able to resist attacks by all offensive weapons known to us.
 Therefore, I am forced to admit there may be even greater catastrophes ahead.”

---Dr. Murase, Gamera: The Giant Monster, 1965
+- Dr. Murase, Gamera: The Giant Monster, 1965

 Why exactly could the S&P 500 Index (VOO) rise to 3000 in the coming months?
 The answer is simple.
 Why not?

 Let’s consider the starting point.
-Yes, the S&P 500 Index (SPY) is trading at 25 times trailing 12 month as reported earnings.
+Yes, the S&P 500 Index is trading at 25 times trailing 12-month as reported earnings.
 Yes, this is its second highest valuation in history that is 25% greater than the peak stock valuations in 1929 and only exceeded by the +30 P/E multiples achieved during the peak of the dot.com boom, which is now regarded as one of the most epic asset bubbles of all time despite the repeated justifications by investors and even central bankers at the time about how the stock market paradigm had changed.

 Yes, stocks (DIA) are expensive by historical standards even after accounting for historically low interest rates, which it should be noted are now steadily on the rise on the short end (BIL) of the yield curve (not the long end (TLT) of the yield curve, mind you, but this is a subject for another article).
 After all, interest rates were just as low in the 1950s at a time when economic growth was much stronger, yet stocks traded at multiples that were roughly half of what they are today.
 Fundamentally, the expected future returns for stocks is already decidedly poor and is becoming increasingly so with each new point added to the benchmark index.

-So why then should we expect that the S&P 500 Index could continue to rise to 3000 and beyond in the near-term?
+So why then should we expect that the S&P 500 Index could continue to rise to 3000 and beyond in the near term?
 This, of course, represents another +17% gain on top of an index that has already advanced by +42% over the past 20 months and is now overbought from a technical standpoint and already rising well above trend.
 The answer once again?
 Why not.

 When markets become disconnected from fundamentals, they are more prone to become increasingly disconnected from fundamentals before it’s all said and done.
 A market that is trading at 25 times earnings has already checked a good deal of rationale at the door long ago, so what’s a market trading at 26 times, 27 times, or 34 times earnings before it’s all said and done.

 This is a market being driven higher by momentum.
-And it feels just as disturbingly wonderful today as it will feel disturbingly awful when this momentum finally runs out and starts heading in the other direction (see NASDAQ circa 2000 and Shanghai circa 2015 references above).
+And it feels just as disturbingly wonderful today as it will feel disturbingly awful when this momentum finally runs out and starts heading in the other direction (see Nasdaq circa 2000 and Shanghai circa 2015 references above).
 Momentum driven markets do not die on valuation - they mean revert on valuation post mortem, but they don’t die from it.
 Instead, they either simply expire once the oxygen finally runs out.

 Whether the eventual withdrawal of collective net global central bank stimulus over the coming year is what finally asphyxiates today’s bull market or whether it is something else entirely different remains to be seen.
 But in the meantime, the bull remains free to continue its expedition to the far reaches of the stock market universe including to boldly go where the S&P 500 Index has never gone before including to 3000 and beyond.

 Rocket Fuel